 Although we live in a day where so much more is known about health and research, medicine statistics show that 50 percent of patients continue to have cardiovascular disease or heart attacks.
 We know the risks can be from high blood pressure, diabetes, high cholesterol, smoking and obesity but there seems to be a gap in true knowledge, treatment and prevention of heart disease.
 Today I am going to focus on cholesterol.

 Many people are happy when the cholesterol levels come up normal and blood pressure is normal but particularly if there is a genetic tendency these levels need to be looked at in more detail.
-The aim is to keep it as healthy cholesterol to prevent it becomes a problem.
-Is all cholesterol bad and perhaps good cholesterol infact looks after the cardivascular system and the brain.
+The aim is to keep cholesterol healthy to prevent it becoming a problem.
+Is all cholesterol bad there is in fact good cholesterol that looks after the cardiovascular system and the brain.

-The problems of what we know as bad cholesterol start with functional abnormalities that lead to structural abnormalities, that then can lead to preclinical or clinical cardiovascular disease.
+The problems with bad cholesterol start with functional abnormalities that lead to structural abnormalities, that then can lead to preclinical or clinical cardiovascular disease.
 I hope in the future that the problems are picked up at a functional level so the structural changes can be prevented.

 Aside from the Total Cholesterol, Triglycerides, HDL, LDL, Ratio of HDL:LDL it is also worth looking at:

-This can predict the particle size of the LDL's.
+This can predict the particle size of the LDL subtractions.
 The ideal ratio is 2:1.
 If this ratio is below 3:8 then there then the likelihood is that the LDL particle would be larger.
 This is a better outcome.
-However if the ratio is high then the LDL is the unsafe smaller size. some say this could be also a predictor of insulin resistance.
+However if the ratio is high then the LDL is the unsafe smaller size.
+Some say this could be also a predictor of insulin resistance.
 Things that can help this is avoiding alcohol increasing omega 3 and exercise.
 Lower carb eating can also help.
 Talk to your practitioner if your ratio is off and they can guide you dietary wise or with natural medicines.

 This test separates the large LDL (LDL1 and LDL2) particles (safer ones) from the small LDL ( LDL 3-7) particles (more atherogenic).
 The issue is the smaller ones are small enough to interfer with the lining of the arterial wall.
 Currently in Australia we can check the size but not the amount of particles.